 “The network is a fantastic opportunity to bring those organisations together and collectively maximise the benefits of physical activity that can support and improve a person’s mental health.

-A first meeting of the Yorkshire Mind Regional Network is scheduled for March 2020, and those interested in getting involved can do so by filling in the expression of interest form on our website.
+A first meeting of the Yorkshire Mind Regional Network is scheduled for March 2020.